joyboseroy/telekg-agent/README.md

-`paper/telekg_paper.js` wasn't touched in this session — only the two `telekg/` code files and the README changed.
-The paper docx generator still reflects the architecture as of the earlier session (Ollama references possibly stale in there, KPI translator section may not mention the prompt refinements).
-Since you said no arXiv and GitHub-only, I'd leave it as-is rather than spend more time on it — it's a "might want it later" artifact, not part of what ships today.

 # TeleKG-Agent

 A research prototype exploring three ideas for AI in telecom networks.
 Built solo, no GPU, runs on synthetic data.